THU-Pieris/meaning-search/README.md

 3. Open Chrome and navigate to `chrome://extensions`.
 4. Enable **Developer mode** (toggle in top-right).
 5. Click **Load unpacked** and select the extracted folder.
 6. Done!
-Now highlight any word, right-click, and search its meaning instantly.
+Now highlight or just right-click any word to search its meaning instantly.

 ---